Does Inflammatory Bowel Disease (IBD) disrupt your daily life?

 A clinical research trial evaluates the effect of an intervention (use of investigational trial drug, treatment, or device) on specified outcomes (clinical trial goals).
 In a clinical trial, volunteer participants receive interventions according to the research plan or protocol.
 When you participate in a clinical trial, you help others by moving medical research forward and gain potential benefits, such as early access to new treatment methods or devices.

-Why is the BOOM-IBD Clinical Trial called an “open label” trial?
+Why is the BOOM-IBD2 Clinical Trial called an “open label” trial?

 Open label is a way to describe a type of trial.
 All patients in an open label trial will get treated with the device that is being studied.